 How to Apply

-1. Letter of application (addressed to the Dean’s Teaching Fellowship Committee)
+1. Letter of application (addressed to the Dean’s Teaching Fellowship Committee).

-2. Curriculum vitae
+2. Curriculum vitae.

-4. Transcript (unofficial is accepted)
+7. Transcript (unofficial is accepted).

-5. Letter of recommendation from faculty mentor
+8. Letter of recommendation from a faculty mentor.

 Funding